someaka/adaptive-attention-tiling-v2/README.md

 ### Performance Optimizations
 - Efficient memory pooling
 - Multi-process/thread support
-- GPU acceleration with Vulkan
+- CPU optimizations
 - Load balancing and distribution
 - Cache-aware computations
 - Coalesced memory access
 - Workgroup optimization

+### Note on GPU Support
+This project currently focuses on CPU-based implementations.
+We do not support Vulkan or other GPU backends at this time.

 ### Validation & Metrics
 - Quantum state validation